We Learned That The Ritz-Carlton Montreal Was The First Ritz-Carlton

 Afternoon Tea At The First Ritz-Carlton In Montreal Was A Treat

 We splurged for a 5 day long weekend at the Ritz-Carlton Montreal.
 There was so many great indulgences as we enjoyed the facilities and the hospitality.
 And ate and drank at every opportunity.
-But afternoon tea at the first Ritz-Carlton in Montreal was the perfect way to cap our experience.
+But afternoon tea at the first Ritz-Carlton in Montreal was the perfect way to cap our world class experience.

 It was great to enjoy this treat in the first Ritz-Carlton ever.
 And it was wonderful to see that the gold standards prescribed when the Ritz name was used are being honoured in every way at the Ritz-Carlton Montreal.